This month’s performances of “The Odyssey: A Play” were chock-full of bold scenes and stellar acting.

 Directed by English teacher Kristen Mickie, the show follows Odysseus (junior Sam Neill), an ancient Greek king and soldier, as he encounters perilous obstacles on his way home after the Trojan War.
 After daring escapes, cunning schemes and numerous flings over the course of many years, Odysseus makes it back to his family, Telemachus (junior Robbie Thao) and Penelope (junior Josie Witte).

-Senior Allison Springer introduces the show by reading an excerpt of “The Odyssey” before being swept into the story as a Muse (junior Lucia Sammarco), turning into the goddess Athena.
+Senior Allison Springer introduces the show by reading an excerpt of “The Odyssey” before being swept into the story by a Muse (junior Lucia Sammarco), turning into the goddess Athena.

 Enter stage right: Odysseus comically shambles onto stage, notably attached to a rope pulled by Calypso (junior Izzy Hilgendorf) as run crew members use satin fabric to imitate a beachy wave.
 Neill did an excellent job at portraying the flawed hero’s clever yet rash nature in his full-length theater debut.